 4. Sun Damage

-Although exposure to sunlight is important for the production of vitamin D in the body, overexposure to the UV radiation may cause adverse effects like photoaging, skin
+Although exposure to sunlight is important for the production of vitamin D in the body, overexposure to the UV radiation may cause adverse effects like photoaging, skin damage, or even skin cancer.

 If you are spending too much time out in the sun with little or no sun protection, then your skin may become prone to bruising.
 Studies have reported that the overexposure to the UV radiation may cause the skin to chap, crack, or scar easily.3